b-legrand/angular-signals-how-do-they-work/public/signals-how-do-they-work.md

 ### Zoneless applications
 - applications sans Zone.js
-- ne veut pas dire que Zone.js est abandonné
+- ne veut pas dire que Zone.js est abandonné<!-- .element: class="fragment" -->
 ~
 An application would have to fully track its model in signals to completely remove dependency on zone.js.